Korean differs from English when referring to siblings. For instance, in English, someone is a brother or sister regardless of the person’s sex.

 However with Korean, how you refer to your brother will depend on whether you are a man or a woman and your age.
+This is one of the very first things you will probably learn when you start learning Korean.

 Women referring to their older brother: 오빠 (o-ppa)